This post may contain affiliate links. Please read our disclosure policy.

 This Acorn Squash Soup recipe post is sponsored by Stonyfield, although the content represents my own personal opinion and experience using the product.

 Cozy up with a big bowl of this creamy roasted acorn squash soup this fall.
-This vegetarian soup is slightly curried in flavor and packed with seasonal ingredients like apples and carrots.
-Rich, hearty and filling, this is one delicious soup recipe!
+This vegetarian soup recipe is slightly curried in flavor and packed with seasonal ingredients like apples and carrots.
+Rich, hearty, and filling, this is one delicious acorn soup!

 - Acorn squash: The acorn squash is roasted before being combined with the rest of the ingredients.
 Roasting acorn squash enhances its naturally sweet and nutty flavor.
 Other types of winter squash like pumpkin or butternut will also work well in this recipe.